GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 REQUIREMENTS:

-*   php-curl module must be installed (may be changed in next versions)
+*   optional: php-curl module must be installed for https communication
 *   WordPress user database must be integrated with bbPress
 *   Plugin must be installed and correctly configured in both systems